 - Helping the body make other important fatty acids like DHA and ARA,and prevent fatty acid deficiencies.

-We’ve chosen to use organic canola oil in place of organic soybean oil because we can better ensure the ingredient quality, and because we know that many of our families prefer to avoid soy-based ingredients.
-But we know that change often brings questions, and sometimes concerns, especially when it comes to what we feed our little ones.
+We’ve chosen to use organic canola oil in a variety of Baby’s Only® formulas.
+But we know that the ingredient often brings questions, and sometimes concerns, especially when it comes to what we feed our little ones.

 So, let’s explore some of the misinformation about this healthy oil on the internet by taking a deeper dive into these claims and the facts behind them!